lusca0x01/rust_casino/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-**Note**: This is an educational project demonstrating provably fair game mechanics.
+Note: This is an educational project demonstrating provably fair game mechanics.
 Please gamble responsibly and be aware of local gambling laws and regulations.
 ---